Must-Have Apps for Hiking the Pacific Crest Trail

 PeakFinder AR

-PeakFinder AR won’t help you with navigation, but it will help you identify every peak you pass (thus freeing you from conversations/arguments beginning, “I think that’s…”).
-You just hold up your phone in front of you to find out the names and elevations of all the mountains around you.
-It works offline and is awesome, just pay the $5 and download it.
+PeakFinder AR won’t help you navigate, but it will help you identify every peak you pass (thus freeing you from conversations/arguments beginning, “I think that’s…”).
+You hold up your phone to discover the names and elevations of all the mountains around you.
+It works offline and is incredible; pay the $5 and download it.

 For more information, check out the PeakFinder website.